ananthb/devhuman.net/content/posts/chonker.md

 +++
-title = 'Chonker'
+title = 'Chonker - Fast S3 file downloads'
 date = 2024-03-17T03:22:32+05:30
 tags = ['go', 's3', 'http']
 tldr = 'Chonker makes S3 file downloads fast using HTTP range requests.'
 +++

-The simple idea behind Chonker is to speed up large file downloads from S3 by fetching the file in chunks using HTTP range requests.
+Chonker speeds up large file downloads from S3 by fetching files in chunks using HTTP range requests.

 <!--more-->

 ## wot it be

+DDOS-ing your upstream file server is generally not a good idea.
+AWS S3's horizontal scaling design essentially mandates that you use parallel network requests to fully saturate available bandwidth.
+To that end, the AWS CLI itself makes ten parallel requests to S3 out of the box.
+Chonker brings that same experience to your Go programs.

 [Chonker](https://github.com/ananthb/chonker) is a rewrite of a now non-existent project called ranger written by the venerable